-How has demand for food in the UK changed?
+The demand for food in the UK

 The main benefits are:

-The challenges associated with the growth in demand for out of season fruit and vegetables include:
+The challenges associated with the growth in demand for out-of-season fruit and vegetables include: